Python Tkinter ToDo List

 Step 3: Creating a frame

-In this section we will understand why we have used frames as a first widget in our code.
+In this section, we will understand why we have used frames as a first widget in our code.

 • Frame widgets are used to hold other widgets.

-• They help in keeping & maintaining user interface (UI) & user experience (UX) clean & organized.
+• They help in keeping & maintaining the user interface (UI) & user experience (UX) clean & organized.

-• Moving forward we will place Listbox, scrollbars & buttons inside the frame.
+• Moving forward, we will place Listbox, scrollbars & buttons inside the frame.

-• So in this way frame will act as an additional window over the parent window.
+• So, in this way frame will act as an additional window over the parent window.

-• Another benefit of placing a frame is now we will add scrollbars to the frame and that solves our purpose.
+• Another benefit of placing a frame is now we will add scrollbars to the frame, and that solves our purpose.

 • pady=10 means we have added extra padding around the frame from outside.